bitrix24/b24restdocs/api-reference/crm/data-types.md

 {% note alert "TO-DO _not exported to prod_" %}

-- Create links from catalog_product.id and catalog_measure.code to the directory when it becomes available
+- Create links with catalog_product.id and catalog_measure.code to the directory when it becomes available

 {% endnote %}